django-cms/django-cms/docs/how_to/contributing.rst

 #.
 Get the placeholder by filtering the placeholders of the page instance on the expected
    placeholder name
 #.
 Create a context instance by using the provided super class method
 #.
-Call the render method on a CMSPluginBase instance; being stateless, it's easy to call
+Call the render method on a ``CMSPluginBase`` instance; being stateless, it's easy to call
    ``render`` of a bare instance of the ``CMSPluginBase`` class, which helps in tests
 #.
 Assert a few things the method must provide on the returned context instance

-As you see, even a simple test like this assumes and uses many feature of the test utils provided by django CMS.
+As you see, even a simple test like this assumes and uses many feature of the test utilities provided by django CMS.
 Before attempting to write a test, take your time to explore the content of ``cms.test_utils`` package and check the shipped templates, example applications and, most of all, the base testcases defined in ``cms.test_utils.testscases`` which provide *a lot* of useful methods to prepare the environment for our tests or to create useful test data.

 ********************
 Submitting your code
 ********************

-After the code and the tests are ready and packed in commits, you must submit it for review and merge in the django CMS github project.
+After the code and the tests are ready and packed in commits, you must submit it for review and merge in the django CMS GitHub project.

-As stated above, always create a feature branch for your code, being it a fix or a new feature;
-then you can create a Pull Request from your branch to the :ref:`target branch<target-branches>` on django CMS.
+As noted above, always create a new branch for your code, be it a fix or a new feature, before committing changes, then create your pull request from your branch to the :ref:`target branch <target-branches>` on django CMS.

 Acceptance criteria
 ===================

-Matching this criteria from the very beginning will help the core developers to be able to review your submission more quickly and efficiently and will greatly help your code to be merged in.
+Matching these criteria from the very beginning will help the core developers to be able to review your submission more quickly and efficiently and will increase the chances of making a successful pull request.

 Features
 --------